PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

 - `PROTOCOL_STATE_CONTRACT`: Choose the contract address for the protocol state with respect to the Epoch size.

 :::note
 Currently, there are two variations of Protocol State Contracts available.
-One where [Epoch](../../Protocol/Specifications/Epoch.md) size is set to 1 and other where epoch size is set to 10 blocks.
+One where [Epoch](../../Protocol/Specifications/Epoch.md) size is set to 1 and the other where epoch size is set to 10 blocks.

 You can find the latest Epoch Contracts in the [example.env](https://github.com/PowerLoom/deploy/blob/devnet/env.example) file.